VirgilLungu27/udemy/readme.md

-Made as part of an Udemy course.
+Made as part of an udemy course.

-This project showcases the creation of a ripple effect on a button.
+This project showcases a drag and drop functionality into a HTML file.